wongjiahau/advance-web-assignment/FEATURES.md

 # Features

+## For Admin
+A. Can CRUD all users.

+## For Normal User
-A. User can create group
+A. Can create group `DONE`

-B. User can update group name
+B. Can update group name

-C. User can add other user into a group (admin only)
+C. Can add other user into a group (group admin only)

-D. User can remove user from a group (admin only)
+D. Can remove user from a group (admin only)

-E. User can can message to a group he/she belongs
+E. Can message to a group he/she belongs

-F. User can retrieve message from a group he/she belongs (with pagination)
+F. Can retrieve message from a group he/she belongs (with pagination)

-G. User can retrieve groups he/she belongs
+G. Can retrieve groups he/she belongs

-H. User can retrieve users from a specific group(only if he/she belongs to the group)
+H. Can retrieve users from a specific group(only if he/she belongs to the group)

-I. User can retrieve his/her own profile
+I. Can retrieve his/her own profile

-J. User can update his/her own profile
+J. Can update his/her own profile

 K. User can exit from a group (if he/she was an admin, a random user from the group will be promoted as admin)